hexatomic/hexatomic/docs/dev/src/development/automated-tests/adding-test-bundle.md

 To create a new test bundle, select **File** > **New** > **Other** in the Eclipse menu.
 In the list of wizards, select **Plug-in Development** > **Fragment Project** and click **Next**.
-Fragment bundles are similar to normal ones, but they extend an existing bundle (the one that is tested) and have access to all the internal classes and functions of the existing host plugin.
+Fragment bundles are similar to normal ones, but they extend an existing bundle (the one that is tested) and have access to all the internal classes and functions of the existing host bundle.

 ![New fragment project wizard selection](new-fragment-project-wizard.png)